spiral/shopify-starter-kit/README.md

 ---

 ## Getting Started

 For starting core of project you need to do few simple steps:
 1. Install frontend dependencies using npm or yarn. `npm install`
 2. Then you need to create `config.yml` with correct settings and run command `npm run start`, or `npm run start:prod`.
 3. Start you project using npm or yarn `npm run start` or `npm run start:prod`.

 After build all changes will be applied into you selected Shopify theme.
+Additional info you can find in the [Shopify Theme Kit](https://shopify.dev/tools/theme-kit) block.

 ## [Shopify Theme Kit](https://shopify.dev/tools/theme-kit)